 The Compton Recreation Department oversees thirteen (13) parks totaling almost 60 acres.

-Recreational facilities also include the Compton Par Three Golf Course, equestrian and bike trails, and the Dollarhide Recreation Center.
+Recreational facilities also include the Compton Par Three Golf Course, equestrian and bike trails, and the new Dollarhide Senior/Recreation Center.
 The City-owned public parks are noted in Exhibit 2-6.
-Park facilities are discussed in greater detail in the Open Space Element.

 A major open space area in Compton includes a utility easement that extends through the City along the south side of Greenleaf Boulevard which will be developed into a recreational area.
 Other open space areas are found along the river channels of the Los Angeles River and Compton Creek.
 Both "rivers" have been modified so that they are now essentially concrete-lined flood control channels.
-However, there are major initiatives underway that would return these channels to a more natural state that would be used for multiple-use recreation.
+However, there are major initiatives underway that would return a portion of these channels to a more natural state that would be used for multiple-use recreation.
 Major open space areas within the City are depicted in Exhibit 2-6.